AltSysrq/avalanche/platform-native/ABI.md

 of 2.
 The uniqueness bit is meaningful.
 The lower 4 bits can be cleared to derive a pointer to the `ava_list` sturcture defined in abi.h.

-Mutating a list to reference a gc-heap-allocated value which could have been allocated after the list requires informing the memory manager about the mutation in certain circumstances (see Memory Management).
+Mutating a list to reference a single-strand-heap-allocated value which could have been allocated after the list requires informing the memory manager about the mutation in certain circumstances (see Memory Management).
 The garbage collector is permitted to adjust the capacity of a list at safepoints.

 ## Object